The Missing Cross to Purity

 is the saints' fellowship and unity and bond of peace.

-All such as cry against laws so much, are the sons of Belial,
+All those who cry against laws so much, are the sons of Belial,

 and would be without the yoke of the law of the son of God.